AD – This post is an advertisement for my own product. This post also includes affiliate links. Please see my Disclosure page for more details.

 Weather – using blue rainbow rice as a base of the sky, add flashcards or print outs to discuss the weather.
 You could use cotton wool as clouds, and ask your child to make a sun using yellow rainbow rice!

 Space – use black rainbow rice to represent the depths of space.
 Cut out templates of rocket ships that your child can colour in.
-Use clean and dry rocks as space debris and comets, and ping pong balls as planets.
+Use clean and dry rocks as space debris and comets, and ping pong balls or polystyrene balls as planets.

-Tea party – Instead of playing tea parties with empty cups – add rainbow rice to the equation!
+Tea party – Grab your tea cups and add rainbow rice to the equation!
 Get all of your child’s favourite teddies or dolls and invite them to your tea party, too.

 Don’t forget, if you’d like some rainbow rice – I make and sell it!
 I make the rice to order in 250g, and you can choose between individual colours or a rainbow mix!
 Visit my Etsy listing to purchase or contact me directly for a reduced price!